Createdd/Writing/articles/WebScrapingIntro.md

 ## 1. Frameworks and libraries

-In the [tutorial "Scraping the web with Node.js" ](https://scotch.io/tutorials/scraping-the-web-with-node-js) by Scotch.io following frameworks are used to simple traverse a film review website:
+In the [tutorial "Scraping the web with Node.js" ](https://scotch.io/tutorials/scraping-the-web-with-node-js) by Scotch.io following frameworks are used to simply traverse a film review website:

 - NodeJS
 - ExpressJS: minimal and flexible Node.js web application framework with features for web and mobile applications